 Creating a balance in nature..
 (The Natural Order)

-Mounting a bird house in your backyard will keep the chain of events happening in a natural order.
+Mounting a protective wood structure in your backyard will keep the chain of events happening in a natural order.

 Let's examine these benefits in detail below...